This turkey is actually basted with Champagne as well. Here’s the recipe from Taste of Home. It takes two cups of Champagne or other sparkling wine.

 Vintage Champagne: The grapes are all from a single harvest, and made 100% from the year indicated on the label.
 To declare a vintage year, a Champagne must be aged longer before bottling.
 Their complexity demands that the bottles be held before drinking: a minimum of 10 years after the vintage date, in order to get the complexity of the wine.
 Twenty years of age is even better, and the Champagne still shows its breeding at even 50 years of age.
 Vintage Champagnes represent less than 5% of production

 THE STYLES OF CHAMPAGNE

 By law, seven grape varieties can be used to make Champagne.
 The two major grapes are Chardonnay and Pinot Noir.

 Chardonnay provides acidity and structure.
-Pinot Noir adds elegance, perfume and body.
+Pinot Noir adds elegance, perfume, and body.

 Small amounts of other grapes can be used for blending, to achieve specific qualities in the Champagne.
-All them add a bit of complexity in their own way.
+All of them add a bit of complexity in their own way.

 Arbanne adds rusticity to the blend.